🎂 Radar Deep Dive: traffic anomalies and notifications

-And if there are several time zones, what do I do if the AS, I have to have a time zones for each AS as well, it's going to be a problem.
+And if the count is several time zones, what do I do if the AS, I have to have a time zones for each AS as well, it's going to be a problem.

 So I really wanted to like, do something that allows me to skip all these processes of cleaning the data, because I will have to do this for each time series, basically.

 And so now how it works, I look at the last 24 hours of data.